alzotov-goo/ipriceTest0/README.md

 ### Scripts to work with TeamCity on Go(lang)
-demonstartes Go working with http connection
+* demonstartes Go working with http connection
-TeamCity REST API used for communication
+* TeamCity REST API used for communication
-Essentially bash is enough to get requiered info
+* Essentially bash is enough to get required info
-However to make look more like a "script" I've done some job with Go language
+* However to make look more like a "script" I've done some job with Go language

 build:
 go build *.go